 - Low-Income Home Energy Assistance Program.

 Past Federal Unemployment Extensions in Idaho

-In 2008, following an increasingly high nationwide unemployment rate, the federal government enacted the Emergency Unemployment Compensation (EUC08) program.
+In 2008, following an increasingly high national unemployment rate, the federal government enacted the Emergency Unemployment Compensation (EUC08) program.
 EUC08 was a 100 percent federally funded unemployment extension for qualified unemployment claimants who had exhausted their regular unemployment benefit claim.
-The federal unemployment extension added weeks of compensation benefits for claimants to cover necessities like shelter and food.
-EUC08 had four tiers that detailed the amount of additional benefit weeks provided and total unemployment rates required in states to qualify for the federal unemployment extension.

 Since the EUC08 creation, several changes have been made to the program.
 With the implementation of new bills, like the Middle-Class Tax Relief and Job Creation Act of 2012, benefit weeks and the state’s total unemployment rate are added, adjusted and removed.